steve1066d/devore.tubs/wifi.md

 4 Ozone
 2 Heat
 1 Filter
-(So if the pump, heat, and lights are on, it will return a humidity of 26).
+(So, if the pump, heat, and lights are on, it will return a humidity of 26).

 This is enabled by adding 128 to PP6.